18F/identity-design-system/CONTRIBUTING.md

 ### Visual regression testing

-When a pull request is submitted, a visual regression test will be automatically run to check for any visual changes between the working copy of the branch and the live documentation site.
-These will be reported as the `ci/circleci: visual-regression` GitHub status check.
+When a merge request is submitted, the `visual-regression` job in the GitLab CI pipeline will automatically run to check for any visual changes between the working copy of the branch and the `main` documentation site.

-A failure of this status check only indicates that a visual change was detected.
+A failure of this job only indicates that a visual change was detected.
 Depending on the types of changes being proposed, this may be expected.
-Anyone with access to the CircleCI dashboard can review the specific changes by following the status check "Details" link and comparing the set of screenshots under the "Artifacts" tab.
-If the visual changes are acceptable, the pull request can be merged, even if the status check is reported as a failure.
+You can review the specific changes from the merge request pipeline by opening the `visual-regression` job's "Visual regression" exposed artifacts and comparing the set of screenshots.
+If the visual changes are acceptable, the merge request can be merged, even if the job is reported as a failure.

 ## Releases

 When you're ready to release a new version of the `@18f/identity-design-system` package there are just a few steps to take.

+The Login.gov team does its work and cuts releases on GitLab at [`gitlab.login.gov/lg/identity-design-system`](https://gitlab.login.gov/lg/identity-design-system).
+All changes and releases go through GitLab merge requests.
+The package itself is still published to npm manually from your local machine — there is no CI job that publishes to npm.

-Before starting, make sure that all changes intended for release should be merged into the `main` branch.
+Before starting, make sure that all changes intended for release are merged into the `main` branch.
 You will need permissions to publish the package to npm.
-Check current package owners by running `npm owner ls` or by consulting the list of admins through the [Services and Accounts handbook page](https://handbook.login.gov/articles/accounts.html).
+Check current package owners by running `npm owner ls @18f/identity-design-system` or by consulting the list of admins through the [Services and Accounts handbook page](https://handbook.login.gov/articles/accounts.html).
 If you do not have access, contact an owner to have access granted or to publish on your behalf.
+Confirm you are logged in with `npm whoami` (log in with `npm login` if needed); publishing requires npm two-factor authentication.

 1. Check out the latest main branch on your local machine by running `git checkout main`, followed by `git pull`.
 2. Decide the version number for the new release.
    - The `CHANGELOG.md` should ideally include all pending changes under an "Unreleased" heading.
    - This project uses [semantic versioning](https://semver.org/): breaking changes should bump the major version, backwards-compatible changes should bump the minor version, and bug fixes should bump the patch version.
-3. Since the main branch is protected, you will need to bump the version in a new branch and open a pull request.
+3. Since the main branch is protected, you will need to bump the version in a new branch and open a merge request.
 Start by creating a new branch.
    - Example: `git checkout -b release-4-3-1`
-4. Change the "Unreleased" heading in `CHANGELOG.md` to the version you decided in Step 3.
+4. Change the "Unreleased" heading in `CHANGELOG.md` to the version you decided in Step 2.
 Commit this change to your new branch.
-5. Run `npm version` to bump the package version, passing one of `patch`, `minor`, or `major` depending on what you had decided in Step 3 for the next version.
+5. Run `npm version` to bump the package version, passing one of `patch`, `minor`, or `major` depending on what you had decided in Step 2 for the next version.
    - Example: `npm version patch`
    - A new version will be created.
-This will update `package.json` and `package-lock.json` automatically and create a commit.
+This will update `package.json` and `package-lock.json` automatically and create a commit and a `vX.Y.Z` tag.
 6. Do a trial publish by running `npm publish --dry-run`.
    - No need to run any special build steps — the publish script will lint the source JavaScript and Sass files, and clean and re-build all assets before including them in the published package.
    - Consider: In the files listed, are there any that should or shouldn't be included?
 Does the version match what you expect?
 7. If everything looks alright, continue with publishing by running `npm publish`.
+You will be prompted for your npm one-time password.
-8. Push your release branch to the GitHub repository and open a pull request.
+8. Push your release branch and the tag to GitLab (`git push -u origin <branch>` followed by `git push --tags`) and open a merge request.
+Fill out the merge request template and get the required approval before merging.
-9. Once approved and merged, create a new release on the [GitHub "Releases" page](https://github.com/18F/identity-design-system/releases).
+9. Once approved and merged, create a new release on the [GitLab "Releases" page](https://gitlab.login.gov/lg/identity-design-system/-/releases).
-   - Use `main` as the target.
-   - The release version should match the version just published to `npm` (for example, `v2.1.5`).
+   - Target the tag created by `npm version` (for example, `v2.1.5`); it should match the version just published to npm.
    - Use the version name as the release title.
-   - Use the release notes to link to any important issues or pull requests that were addressed in the release.
+   - Use the release notes to link to any important issues or merge requests that were addressed in the release.
 You may copy this from `CHANGELOG.md`.

 ## Coding Standards